sasmeka/frontend_payment_tictac_team/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project employs React to create a front-end app from a Zwallet mockup with all of its functionality working properly..
+This project employs React to create a front-end app from a Zwallet mockup with all of its functionality working properly.

 TicTac Team:
 1. Verdi Sasmeka